- Acceptable Targets:

 - Big Lipped Alligator Moment:

 - Goku naming, and subsequently mourning over a bird in Cooler's Revenge.
 Its only purpose is to serve as a Deus ex Machina to make Goku go Super Saiyan, and the attention that this particular detail is given feels out of place when compared to the rest of the special.
-Returns as a Crowning Moment of Awesome in episode 40, where it's revealed that the bird may ACTUALLY have taught a dinosaur to ride a ball.
+Returns as a Moment Of Awesome in episode 40, where it's revealed that the bird may ACTUALLY have taught a dinosaur to ride a ball.

 - Episode of Bardock seems to be a Big Lipped Alligator Moment in universe.

 - The ending of episode 12 where not only Krillin wonders whether he is in a dream and got scared by Popo, but also a live-action sequence of KaiserNeko being frightened of Popo.
 This is never referenced again in the next episode.

 - Episode 27, when Goku starts singing "Row, Row Your Boat", which King Kai and Tien of all people spontaneously join in for no reason.
 When Yamcha was about to do so as well, Goku just blasts opens the healing pod and goes after Freeza, not even referencing it again.

 - They were singing the song in a round, something commonly seen at summer camps for easy entertainment.